Centre for Educational Research

 The Centre was established in 2004 and has an extensive record of conducting educational research that has been influential locally, nationally and internationally.

-The Centre for Educational Research (CERES) is located in the School of Education within the Faculty of Education, Health and Community.
+The Centre for Educational Research (CERES) is located in the School of Education within the Faculty of Arts, Professional and Social Studies.
 In the REF 2014 61% of CERES research was rated as 'internationally excellent' or 'world leading'.
 CERES acts as a developmental focus for educational research in the Faculty but also has strong links with the University’s Teaching and Learning Academy (TLA) and with educational researchers across the University.

 The core aims of CERES are to: